-Brendan Gibbons is best known as the architect behind the hugely ascendant Progressive Insurance campaign, evolving its iconic “Flo” character into a pop culture juggernaut.
-Brendan’s style of striking visuals, honest performances, and smart humor has been a driving force behind countless commercial campaigns — and a body of work brimming with vivid characters and unexpected twists.
+Brendan Gibbons is one of the industry’s foremost comedy and performance directors.
+Perhaps best known as an architect behind the Progressive Insurance campaign featuring the now iconic “Flo,” he helped evolve her character into a pop culture juggernaut.
+A recent campaign installment features Flo and her ensemble in a series of hilarious spots with Jon Hamm playing her old love interest.
+Brendan’s style of striking visuals, honest performances and smart humor has been a driving force behind countless commercial campaigns — and a body of work brimming with vivid characters and unexpected twists.

-Brendan’s client list includes brands like Wendy’s, Nissan, Spectrum, Toyota, ESPN, Snickers, Ally Bank, Mastercard, Sony, and the PGA.
-He’s drawn comedic performances out of a variety of celebrity talent, from sports stars like LeBron James and Peyton Manning to entertainment icons like David Duchovny and Steven Seagal.
+Brendan’s client list includes brands like Jack in the Box, Nissan, Spectrum, Rocket Mortgage, Toyota, ESPN, Snickers, Mastercard, Sony and the PGA.
+He’s drawn comedic performances out of a variety of celebrity talent, from sports stars like LeBron James and Peyton Manning to entertainment icons like Mark Hamill and Steven Seagal.

-In his 7+ years working with Arnold/Boston on Progressive, Brendan has captured every imaginable genre — perfume ads, ‘80s sitcoms, soap operas, horror films, 50’s black and white, after-school specials, romantic comedies, and he’s even helped actress Stephanie Courtney inhabit not just Flo, but her entire extended family.
+In his 8+ years working with Arnold Worldwide on Progressive, Brendan has captured every imaginable genre — perfume ads, ‘80s sitcoms, soap operas, horror films, ‘50s black and white, after-school specials and romantic comedies, and he’s even helped actress Stephanie Courtney inhabit not just Flo, but her entire extended family.

-Recently, Brendan partnered with creator/writer Joel Surnow (24, The Kennedys) on “Stop the Madness,” a short film series that takes a never-seen-before satirical look at the intractable issue of gun safety in schools.
-He has also written and directed narrative features (the Occupy Wall Street satire Preoccupied), the world’s first comedic virtual reality short (Red Velvet), and multiple short films.
+Brendan has partnered with creator/writer Joel Surnow (24, The Kennedys) on “Stop the Madness,” a web film series that takes a never-seen-before satirical look at the intractable issue of gun safety in schools.
+He has also written and directed narrative features such as the Occupy Wall Street satire, Preoccupied, along with the world’s first comedic virtual reality short, Red Velvet, and multiple short films.